shin10kudev/weekend-code-challenge/10-get-the-photo/README.md

 So, the problem is this:

-Given an array of objects containing a keys to an image url with various sizes, `tiny`, and `large`, write a function that will efficiently return an array of strings containing only the urls to the `large` image?
+Given an array of objects containing urls to an image of various sizes, write a function that will efficiently return an array of strings containing only the urls to the `large` image.

 ## Example input